MichaelCurrin/auto-commit-msg/docs/README.md

 # Auto Commit Message documentation ⚙️ 🧙‍♂️ ✉️

-This project servesd to prepare a smart commit message for you, to make your development flow smoother.
+This project serves to prepare a smart commit message for you, to make your development flow smoother.

 ## Overview

 - [Quickstart](quickstart.md)
-    - You can download and install a pre-built extension.
-No need to work with this repo directly or be familiar with JavaScript.
 - [Features](features.md)
-    - What it can do, upcoming features and how it works
+    - What it can do, upcoming features, and how it works
 - [User manual](manual/)
     - How to use the installed extension.
 - [Development](development/)
     - Guide for developers to set up and run locally, so you can contribute if you want.

 <!--